thelounge/thelounge.github.io/_guides/reverse-proxies.md

 	proxy_read_timeout 1d;
 }
 ```

+If you want to access The Lounge in a sub folder, change the first line to `location ^~ /irc/ {`

 If you do not have GZIP compression already configured in Nginx, you may add this configuration to compress proxied files: